 Note: Current research establishes the bona fides of the Deacon family.
 Their connection to the Christie's can not be undervalued.
 It corroborates the known origins of Christie's circumstances before immigration to NSW.

 Kent reveals that during the family's time in the care of his grandparents.
 It was proposed that the family should seek new beginnings in the burgeoning colony of New South Wales where opportunity knocked for those of enterprise:ibid

 Courtesy University of

 Lang advertised for men and women to take up the new world for the betterment of the colony.
-To effect his immigration goals, Lang accosted Lord Goderich, then Secretary of State for the Colonies, and obtained grants of £1500 towards the cost of the passages for the immigrants to Australia.
-The Christie became beneficiaries of Lang's efforts.
+To effect his immigration goals, Lang accosted Lord Goderich, then Secretary of State for the Colonies, and obtained grants of £1500 towards the cost of passage for immigrants to Australia.
+The Christie clan became beneficiaries of Lang's efforts.

 There can be no doubt that young Francis commenced his education under the tutelage of the embarked ministers and educators' during the three-month voyage.
 The influence of these men and the reverence they were held in certainly impressed the five-year-old.
 As in the years ahead and when disguised.
 Francis would imitate those of the cloth as a means of impersonation when laying low.
 (See above manifest right.)